 Data Centre Industry Update – 9th December 2020

 - Estonian company Greenway Data Centers has acquired the largest data centre in the Baltics, to due open near Tallinn in 2021.
 It will have a maximum capacity of up to 20 megawatts.

 - Microsoft is to open a data centre by 2021 in Sweden, training 150,000 Swedish citizens in Microsoft-friendly digital skills, gifting the local communities with Microsoft software.

 - Caransa Group is set to build Amsterdam‘s first district heating centre – the first to supply waste heat to Amsterdam’s residential areas.
 It will be a 100,000 sq m facility.

-- CX firm Qualtrics aims to open a new data centre in Singapore as the company continues its expansion efforts in Southeast Asia, planning to grow its local team by at least 50% during 2021 to address increased demand.
+- CX firm Qualtrics aims to open a new data facility in Singapore as the company continues its expansion efforts in Southeast Asia, planning to grow its local team by at least 50% during 2021 to address the increased demand.